mueseralex/showcase/README.md

 Scraper.md ------ Info about the web scraper setup

-Website.md ------ Info about the website portion
+Databases.md ------ Info about the website portion and Databases

 WebsiteDemoVideo.md ------ Video presentation of databases